Skumarr53/Image-Caption-Generation-using-Fastai/readme.md

 2. hidden encoder taken dot product across image pixels producing attention activation layer (14, 14).
 The hidden encoder decides where to put the focus on the image to generate words based on previously generated words.

 3. Now we use this attention layer to compute weighted sum across the pixels dimension of encoder output tensor producing a vector of size (512) encodes what is interesting for it.
-This vector is called an attention weighted hidden state.
+This vector is called attention weighted hidden state.

 4. Sigmoid scores, computed on these Attention weighted hidden state, has to be multiplied to the Decoder hidden state before passing into Decoder network to generate the next word.